Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 # Introduction to Symbiosis Evolution Group bioinformating pipeline
 Here, we are going to use dozen of libraries from our Greenland project to guide you through our boinformatic pipelines.

-## Before we start let's get familiar with basic commands!
+## Before we start, let's get familiar with basic commands!
 - pwd --- where are you? (prints the PATH to your current position).
 - ls --- listing directory contents.
 - cd --- changing directories: